 The dates for the 2017 Festival will be from Wednesday 21st to Sunday 25th June.

-Radiohead are confirmed to headline on Friday night, and Foo Fighters on Saturday night, Ed Sheeran on Sunday night, and Kris Kristofferson is confirmed to play the Pyramid stage on the Friday.
-No other acts are confirmed yet.
+Radiohead are confirmed to headline on Friday night, and Foo Fighters on Saturday night, Ed Sheeran on Sunday night, and many other acts now confirmed.